MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Activity Tracking Table, print a report that shows the information in the table, or both.
 All activities you track are recorded in the Activity Tracking Table.
-The size of the table can increase very quickly, even if you track only a few activities, so you’ll need to remove data from the table periodically.
+The size of the table can increase very quickly, even if you track only a few activities, so you'll need to remove data from the table periodically.

 > [!IMPORTANT]
-> Be sure to back up your company’s data before removing activity tracking detail.
+> Be sure to back up your company's data before removing activity tracking detail.

 **To remove activity tracking detail:**